psyinfra/prometheus-ntp-exporter/README.md

 # prometheus-ntp-exporter
-A Python-based Prometheus exporter for NTP statistics that sends a request to an NTP server using [ntplib](https://github.com/cf-natali/ntplib) and exports the response via the Prometheus client.
+A Python-based Prometheus exporter for NTP client statistics that sends a request to an NTP server using [ntplib](https://github.com/cf-natali/ntplib) and exports the response via the Prometheus client.

 ## Installation
 ```commandline